What's Safe After Your COVID-19 Vaccine?

 “We might need to maintain some safeguards for a while as we watch what happens with any currently circulating coronavirus variants,” she says.
 “We need to take the time to get the facts and figure out each step at a time.
 A measured approach is essential.”

 So far, Bumpus explains, the COVID-19 vaccines offer at least some protection from the circulating coronavirus variants.
-Even if a vaccinated person catches a variant, they are likely to get a less serious case of COVID-19.
+Even if a vaccinated person catches a variant, the vaccine is likely to protect him or her from a serious case of COVID-19.

 She adds that coronavirus vaccines protect not only individuals, but also the community at large.
 She explains: “The more people who are vaccinated for the coronavirus, the fewer infections will happen, and fewer infections mean fewer chances for the coronavirus to mutate.”